HomeLaboratory of Cell Membrane Systems sa sa

 Main scientific achievements:

-The principles of structural and molecular organization, orientation and regulation of the formation of thylakoid membranes of chloroplasts and pigment-protein complexes in higher plants have been studied.
-As a result of the research, the orientation of photosynthetic pigments relative to the plane of the thylakoid membrane was determined and for the first time a model of the topography of pigment-protein complexes in spinach was given.
-The principles of the formation of pigment-protein complexes of the photosynthetic membrane in wheat plants leaded in various light modes (intermittent and continuous) were determined, and the structural and stabilizing role of carotenoids in these processes was revealed.
-It was shown that the apo-proteins of these complexes accumulate in monomeric forms in plastids during illumination, and then these forms aggregate to form oligomeric forms.
-For the first time, light-induced proteins with molecular weights of 20.5-19 and 17.5-15.5 kDa, called ELIP (Early Light-Induced Proteins), were observed in the early stages of wheat greening and were identified as carotenoid-binding proteins.
+• The principles of the formation of pigment-protein complexes in the photosynthetic membrane in etiolated wheat plants under different light regimes were determined, and the structural and stabilizing role of carotenoids in these processes was revealed.
+For the first time, early light-induced proteins with a molecular mass of 20.5-19 and 17.5-15.5 kDa called ELIP (Early Light-Induced Proteins) were observed in the early stages of greening in the wheat plant, and they were identified as carotenoid-binding proteins.